ming1993li/ming1993li.github.io/_pages/about.md

 ---
 # <i class="fa fa-cog fa-spin fa-fw"></i> About me #

-* I am a Talented Star Full Prefessor and Principle Investigator in Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ).
+* I am a Senior Research Scientist and Principle Investigator in Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ).
 I am leading a team (about 15 persons) conducting research on AIGC, Multi-modal Large Language Models, 3D Reconstruction, Embodied AI, and Smart Cities.

 <!-- Full-time researchers, visiting students and remote cooperations are very welcome! -->